|

 etc.

+4. The new statement type works with all membership categories.
 Note that suspended accounts are taken into consideration when the tally

 of sub-accounts is calculated.